Alpacinator/Temporary-Sleep-Toggle/README.md

 ## As a Shortcut
 Save the script somewhere and create a new shortcut.
 When asked for the location of the item, enter this:

-powershell.exe -WindowStyle Hidden -NoLogo -NoProfile -ExecutionPolicy Bypass -File "C:\path\to\toggle-sleep.ps1"
+powershell.exe -WindowStyle Hidden -File "C:\path\to\toggle-sleep.ps1"

 Just press 'OK' to re-enable sleep.